 History of urban agriculture in Yarra

-The Yarra City Council Urban Agriculture Strategy was adopted in 2014 to help identify and manage new opportunities for different kinds of urban agriculture activities.
+Yarra Council’s first Urban Agriculture Strategy was adopted in 2014 to help identify and manage new opportunities for different kinds of urban agriculture activities.

-The strategy is believed to be the first of its kind initiated by a local government in Australia.
+The strategy was believed to be the first of its kind initiated by a local government in Australia.